HohShenYien/HohShenYien.github.io/_posts/2021-07-04-my-programming-journey.md

 try solving.
 Therefore, I started learning Python from another wonderful app, [sololearn](https://www.sololearn.com/).

+At start, I didn't have a personal laptop, so all I had was a phone and pydroid app as my python editor in phone.
+Thus, it's possible for everyone to learn programming because even I who only started with a simple phone could learn programming.

 ## How did I move on?
 {% include image.html url="../assets/img/posts/my-programming-journey/leetcode.png" description="The first problem I solved in Leetcode" %}